 Eligibility

 US Fulbright scholars may only apply for RTP funds when abroad during their Fulbright grant period.
 ECA reserves the right to limit the number of visits to and from any country to ensure equitable usage.
-An individual scholar may not receive more than two RTP grants in a given program year, although exceptions may be made.
+An individual scholar may not receive more than two RTP grants in a program year, although exceptions may be made.

 Recipients of US Fulbright Student awards (student researchers or English Teaching Assistants) are not eligible to apply for the RTP.